open-runtimes/open-runtimes/docs/add-runtime.md

 ### 2.1 Preparing the files for your new runtime
 The first step to writing a new runtime is to create a folder within `/runtimes` with the name of the runtime and the version separated by a dash.
 For instance, if I was to write a Rust Runtime with version 1.55 the folder name would be: `rust-1.55`

-Within that folder you will need to create a few basic files that all OpenRuntimes runtimes require:
+Within that folder you will need to create a few basic files that all Open Runtimes runtimes require:
 ```
 Dockerfile - Dockerfile that explains how the container will be built.
 README.md - A readme file explaining the runtime and any special notes for the runtime.
 A good example of this is the PHP 8.0 runtime.
 ```

 ### 2.2 Differences between compiled and interpreted runtimes
-Runtimes within OpenRuntimes are created differently depending on whether they are compiled or interpreted.
+Runtimes within Open Runtimes are created differently depending on whether they are compiled or interpreted.
 This is due to the fundamental differences between the two ways of running the code.

 Interpreted languages have both a `build.sh` file and a `start.sh` file.
 The `build.sh` file for an interpreted runtime is normally used for installing any dependencies for both the server itself and the user's code and then to copy it to the `/usr/code` folder which is then packaged and can be used later for running the server.
 The build script is always executed during the build stage of a function deployment.

 The `start.sh` file for an interpreted runtime should extract the `/tmp/code.tar.gz` file that contains both the user's code and the dependencies.
-This tarball was created by OpenRuntimes from the `/usr/code` folder and should install the dependencies that were pre-installed by the build stage and move them into the relevant locations for that runtime.
+This tarball was created by Open Runtimes from the `/usr/code` folder and should install the dependencies that were pre-installed by the build stage and move them into the relevant locations for that runtime.
 It will then run the server ready for execution.

 ---
 The `build.sh` script for a compiled runtime is used to move the user's source code and rename it into source files for the runtime (The `INTERNAL_RUNTIME_ENTRYPOINT` environment variable can help with this) it will also build the code and move it into the `/usr/code` folder.